-This 5-part online speaker series runs complementary to our jointly taught MA module Art and Activism.
+This 3-part online speaker series is a continuation of our Winter-Spring Series edition, which ran complementary to our jointly taught MA module Art and Activism.
 The series visits the intersections of politics and performance and hopes for in-depth critical reflection and conversation on social movements, political activism, performance philosophy and embodied practices.
 We invite several international scholars to present their recent work on histories and contemporary modes of artistic activism.

 Thursday 25 February 2021, 16:00-18:00 CET

 Mara Polgovsky Ezcurra (Birkbeck University of London, UK)